-As James Cameron and his team were celebrating the director-slash-explorer’s super sub descent to a mind-boggling 10,898 meters (35,756 feet) under the sea in the Mariana Trench, we were preparing for our own submarine adventure 300 feet down in the waters off Cocos Island National Park in Costa Rica.
+As James Cameron and his team were celebrating the director-slash-explorer’s super-sub descent to a mind-boggling 10,898 meters (35,756 feet) under the sea in the Mariana Trench, we were preparing for our own DeepSee submarine adventure 300 feet down in the waters off Cocos Island National Park in Costa Rica.

 We were visiting Cocos Island, a national park about 350 miles off the coast of Costa Rica, on Undersea Hunter’s live aboard dive boat, the Argo to go SCUBA diving with endangered scalloped hammerhead sharks (and many other types of sharks) which are reliably found in these waters in impressive numbers.

-As if hanging out underwater with dozens of hammerheads (and rays and other sharks) wasn’t enough of a rush, we jumped at the chance to go even deeper in a custom built, multi-million dollar contraption called the DeepSee submerisible which travels on board the Argo.
+As if hanging out underwater with dozens of hammerheads (and rays and other sharks) wasn’t enough of a rush, we jumped at the chance to go even deeper in a custom-built, multi-million dollar contraption called the DeepSee submersible which travels on board the Argo.
 Think of it as the cornerstone in the ultimate adventure garage.

 The DeepSee looks like a neon yellow, economy-car-sized Lego, but don’t be deceived.
 It’s actually a complex machine built to keep its occupants alive for hours underwater at depths that deliver bone-crushing pressure and deadly cold.
 Sign us up!